 While symptoms of a herniated disc injury can vary depending on the site and severity of the injury, common ones include:

-- Herniated disc in the cervical spine– The cervical spine is the top portion of the spinal cord and runs from the base of the skull, through the neck, and into the upper back.
+The cervical spine is the top portion of the spinal cord and runs from the base of the skull, through the neck, and into the upper back.
 A herniated disc in the cervical spine can cause pain, weakness, numbness, and a tingling sensation in the neck, arms, shoulders, and hands.

-- Herniated disc in the thoracic spine– The thoracic spine runs through the middle part of the back.
 A herniated disc in the thoracic spine can cause intense pain in the upper or mid back, pain in the chest or stomach, numbness or weakness in the lower extremities, trouble balancing or walking, and bladder or bowel dysfunction.

-- A herniated disc in the lumbar spine– The lumbar spine includes the vertebrae in the lower back until the spinal cord terminates above your tailbone.
+The lumbar spine includes the vertebrae in the lower back until the spinal cord terminates above your tailbone.
 A herniated disc in the lumbar spine can pinch or compress the nerves in the lower part of the spinal cord, causing pain, numbness, and weakness in the lower part of the body.

 Common Causes of Herniated Discs